streamally/sdk/README.md

    'phone' => '19541234567',
     // By default, if not included, one device will be assigned 'devices' => 2,
-    // Number of minutes before premiere date/time a notification should be sent out
-    // If the resulting time is in the past, the notification will be sent immediately
-    // If phone is included, a text will be sent 'notify_minutes_before' => 120,
+    // Send a notification by email and/or text message 'notify' => 120,
 ]);

 ```